msmsmsmsms/just-java-toolbox/README.md

 # Usage

-when you have uploaded artifacts in your repository (see [Release](#release) if not yet done) you can use them in gradle by adding
+when you have uploaded artifacts in your repository (see [snapshot and releases](#snapshot-and-releases) if not yet done) you can use them in gradle by adding

     dependencies {
         compile 'de.justsoftware.toolbox:just-java-toolbox:+'